 Finally, anyone who wishes to contest a will or who wishes to make claims that a trust should not be considered legally valid will also need an attorney to help make appropriate legal arguments.

 Whenever you want a knowledgeable legal advocate to advise you on your own role during the process, or to help you protect the rights of the deceased and secure your inheritance, we are here to help.
-Give us a call in Vermont at 802-879-7133 or in Albany, New York at (518) 389-6020 or contact us online to schedule your consultation and learn more about the legal assistance we can provide to you.
+Give us a call in Vermont at 802-879-7133 or contact us online to schedule your consultation and learn more about the legal assistance we can provide to you.